oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/merge_sort/README.md

 | File                           | Description
 |:---                            |:---
 |`merge_sort.cpp`                | Contains the `main()` function and the top-level interfaces.
-|`MergeSort.hpp`                 | The function to submit all of the merge sort kernels (`Partition`, `Produce`, `Merge`, and `Consume`)
+|`MergeSort.hpp`                 | The function to submit all of the merge sort kernels (`Partition`, `Produce`, `Merge`, and `Consume`).
-|`Consume.hpp`                   | The `Consume` kernel for the merge unit
+|`Consume.hpp`                   | The `Consume` kernel for the merge unit.
+This kernel reads from an input pipe and writes out to either a different output pipe, or to device memory.
-|`Merge.hpp`                     | The `Merge` kernel for the merge unit and the merge tree
+|`Merge.hpp`                     | The `Merge` kernel for the merge unit and the merge tree.
+This kernel streams in two sorted lists, merges them into a single sorted list of double the size, and streams the data out a pipe.
-|`Misc.hpp`                      | Miscellaneous helper functions
+|`Misc.hpp`                      | Miscellaneous helper functions.
-|`Partition.hpp`                 | The `Partition` kernel
+|`Partition.hpp`                 | The `Partition` kernel.
+This kernel reads data from device memory and writes to the input pipes of the first merge unit.
-|`pipe_array.hpp`                | Header file containing the definition of an array of pipes
+|`pipe_array.hpp`                | Header file containing the definition of an array of pipes.
-|`pipe_array_internal.hpp`       | Helper for pipe_array.hpp
+|`pipe_array_internal.hpp`       | Helper for pipe_array.hpp.
-|`Produce.hpp`                   | The `Produce` kernel for the merge unit
+|`Produce.hpp`                   | The `Produce` kernel for the merge unit.
+This kernel reads from input pipes or performs strided reads from device memory and writes the data to an output pipe.
 |`UnrolledLoop.hpp`              | A templated-based loop unroller that unrolls loops in the compiler front end

 ### Merge Sort Details
 This section will describe how the merge sort design is layed out and how it takes advantage of the spatial computing of the FPGA. <br/>

 The figure below shows the conceptual view of the merge sort design to the user.
-The user streams data into a SYCL pipe and, after some delay, the element are streamed out of the sorter, in sorted order.
+The user streams data into a SYCL pipe and, after some delay, the elements are streamed out of the sorter, in sorted order.
 The number of elements the merge sort design sorts can be a runtime parameter, but it must be a power of 2.
 However, this restriction can be worked around by padding the input stream with min/max elements, depending on the order of the sort.
 This technique is demonstrated in this design (see the `fpga_sort` function in *merge_sort.cpp*).

 <img src="sort_api.png" alt="sort_api" width="600"/>

-This basis of the merge sort design is what we call a *merge unit*, which is shown in the figure below.
-A single merge unit streams in sorted lists of size `count` in parallel and merges them into a sorted list of size `2*count`.
+The basis of the merge sort design is what we call a *merge unit*, which is shown in the figure below.
+A single merge unit streams in two sorted lists of size `count` in parallel and merges them into a single sorted list of size `2*count`.
 The lists are streamed in by the `Produce` kernel, which can be configured to stream the data from a SYCL pipe or device memory (e.g., DDR or HBM).
-This configuration can be easily made at either compile time or at runtime with a dynamic parameter that changes over time.
-Similarly, the `Consumer` kernel can stream data out either a SYCL pipe or to device memory.
+This configuration can be easily made at either compile time or at runtime.
+Similarly, the `Consumer` kernel can stream data to either a SYCL pipe or to device memory.

 <img src="merge_unit.png" alt="merge_unit" width="500"/>